Quick answer

 Top verdicts

-- City O' City: A Denver institution renowned for its expansive menu of creative vegetarian and vegan comfort food available all day.
+- City O' City: Anyone looking for reliable, delicious, and diverse vegetarian and vegan comfort food at any time of day.

 The evolution of Denver's dining culture has seen a significant shift towards more inclusive and sustainable eating.
 Historically known for its steak houses, the city has undergone a culinary revolution, driven by a younger, health-conscious, and environmentally aware population.
 This has fostered a fertile ground for innovative chefs and restaurateurs to champion vegetarian and vegan menus, moving beyond simple salads to truly inspiring dishes.